 For generations the sheep have known which part of the fells to graze

 Herdwick sheep flocks were historically managed in such a way that the sheep know which bit of the fell they are supposed to graze, and unlike most other sheep breeds they keep to this ‘heaf’.
-Each generation of sheep pass this knowledge of belonging on to their lambs.
+Each generation of sheep passes this knowledge of belonging on to their lambs.

-Because these unique sheep have this built-in homing instinct, it would be disastrous if the flock were sold when a farmer retired.
+Because these unique sheep have this built-in homing instinct; it would be disastrous if the flock were sold when a farmer retired.
 Lake District farms are therefore bought or rented with the existing flocks of sheep in place (‘landlord flocks’).
 Incoming farmers inherit the flocks that belong to the land.

 Today there are around 50,000 Herdwicks, with 95% of these living within 15 miles of Coniston

 The sheep can be seen grazing on the Coniston Fells, the Buttermere Fells, the Duddon Valley, Borrowdale, Wasdale and up to the Scafells.
-Each farm has ways of identifying its sheep, so should any stray, or be mistakenly gathered to a neighbouring farmstead they can be identified and returned to the rightful owner.
+Each farm has ways of identifying its sheep, so should any stray, or be mistakenly gathered to a neighbouring farmstead, they can be identified and returned to the rightful owner.
 There are two traditional kinds of identification: ‘lug marks’ are small notches in the sheep’s ear in a set pattern that identifies the sheep’s owner; ‘smit marks’ are coloured marks on the sheep’s fleece.

 Herdwick lambs are born fully black.
 When they mature their fleece lightens with them

-In the spring pregnant ewes are brought down to the in-bye land (the bottom of the valley), where they have their lambs in the lush, green fields.
+In the spring, pregnant ewes are brought down to the in-bye land (the bottom of the valley), where they have their lambs in the lush, green fields.
 Herdwick lambs are born black and as they grow, their fleece lightens to a dark brown.
 After the young, dark brown sheep have been sheared, they turn a steel grey colour, which continues to lighten with age.
 Because of their meagre diet, Herdwick sheep usually give birth to only one lamb, although they have been known occasionally to have twins.

 When the lambs are strong enough, the sheep are returned back to the open fells to enjoy the warmer weather.
 Mothers then teach their lambs ‘heafing’ behaviour, so they learn which area of the mountain to call home.

-The typical weight of a Herdwick fleece is 1.5 – 2 kg
+The typical weight of a Herdwick fleece is 1.5–2kg

 These lovely sheep are a strong symbol of the Lake District today and many visitors make a special effort to see them whilst staying in the area.
-Close to the Coniston Fells, you’ll find that the famous Herdwick sheep which will be happily eating and adventuring as the day passes.
+Close to the Coniston Fells, you’ll find the famous Herdwick sheep happily eating and adventuring as the day passes.
 We have lots of lovely holiday cottages in and around Coniston which can be a lovely base for your sheepy adventure.